Energy efficiency plan: "Moving towards the best possible balance

 You mentioned heating, but electricity is also an issue...

 The case of electricity is more complex, as the actions concern very specific issues (research, training, digital technology, etc.).
-This calls for consultation with managers and players in the field to carry out analyses and identify ways of reducing emissions on a case-by-case basis.
+This requires consultation with managers and players in the field to carry out analyses and then identify ways of reducing emissions on a case-by-case basis.
 The case of research infrastructures is a major challenge.
-For example, clean rooms, super-freezers, computing servers, etc., are all examples of this.
+For example, for clean rooms, super-freezers, computing servers, etc.

 Are longer-term investments planned?

 Yes, this plan is not only focused on usage, it also reinforces the investments made by the UM to accelerate energy improvement operations.
 This is our third priority, which is to invest in energy efficiency in line with our strategy of continuous improvement and consumption control.
-To this end, the UM has been able to mobilize substantial funding and has been taking action for several years: Opération campus, successive CPERs, recovery and resilience plans, work using its own funds, etc.
+To this end, the UM has mobilized substantial funding and has been taking action for several years: Opération campus, successive CPERs, recovery and resilience plans, work using its own funds, etc.

 What will change on campus?